 Last but not least among the responsibilities of a facilitator is the recording of outputs, and of bringing these together, sharing them, and making sure they are actioned.

 The key to successful recording of outputs from an event is to be clear about what will be recorded, how and by whom.
-Make sure people's responsibilities are 100% clear, whether they are yours or others' involved.
+Make sure that people's responsibilities are 100 percent clear, whether they are yours or others' involved.

 When we think of a facilitator, it's the recording function part of their role that most often comes to mind.
 We see a person standing in front of an easel that is packed with paper, with felt pen in hand, and ready to write furiously when the ideas start flowing.

 While this is an important function, remember that, for the ideas to flow, the planning, and guiding and controlling functions must be attended to first.
 You can have all the paper in the world but if your meeting is not well planned, guided, and controlled, you could be facing an empty piece of paper at the end of the event.

 When you are recording and actioning, here are some things to remember:

 To be an effective facilitator you must know when to take a leadership role, and when to be neutral and take a back seat.
 This is a difficult balance to maintain!
 The key to being proficient in the role is to plan and guide the proceedings effectively, and remain focused on the group process and outcomes, rather than specific content and opinions involved.